 a maximum of 60 hours may be claimed for authoring articles, books, or CPE courses for publication;

-at least 24 hours must be obtained from attending instructor-led programs;
+at least 24 hours must be obtained from attending group or blended learning programs;

 at least 72 hours must be obtained through programs meeting the registry requirements under subpart 1.